Why Does God Allow Death and Suffering?

 And to dust you shall return.” - Genesis 3:14-19

 These are facts.This is why there are so many strange and terrible things going on in our world today.
 There are hurricanes, earthquakes, tsunamis and so on.
 We don't have to argue that there are no problems in the world, it’s obvious.
-Our sinful world is the consequence of the choice Adam made and the choices we make that bring pain and suffering into this world.
+Our sinful world is the consequence of our own choices we make that bring pain and suffering into this world.
 When we are disobedient and rebel against God, there are consequences for our actions.
 If we repent and change our ways, God will forgive us.

 The Good News